CHIMEFRB/datatrail-cli/docs/scout.md

 and unfiltered.

 !!! note
-    The output below doe not show the correct colouring.
+    The output below does not show the correct colouring.
 The rows of the table are colour-coded to indicate if it is observed or expected.
 Observed values are displayed in blue and expected values are in yellow.